Aminsed/SwarmBenchmark/PSO/README.md

 - **Engineering Optimization**: PSO is used to optimize designs, control systems, and parameters in engineering problems, such as antenna design, power system control, and mechanical component optimization.
 - **Machine Learning and Artificial Intelligence**: PSO is employed in training neural networks, optimizing model hyperparameters, and feature selection, leading to improved accuracy and generalization of machine learning models.
 - **Finance and Economics**: PSO is applied in portfolio optimization, risk management, and financial forecasting, helping to find optimal investment strategies and minimize risks.
-- **Robotics and Swarm Robotics**: PSO is utilized in path planning, obstacle avoidance, and coordination of multi-robot systems, enabling efficient navigation and collaboration among robots.
 - **Image and Video Processing**: PSO is used in image segmentation, object detection, and video compression, assisting in finding optimal parameters and thresholds for enhanced visual data analysis.

 ## Conclusion